O-Azmi/Component-Library/README.md

         -EXPOSE: (port number that) informs docker of what port to listen to.\
         -CMD: (This specifies the commands to execute when you run a container)

-so an exmaple of this would be:
+An example of this would be:

             FROM node:21.6.0
             WORKDIR /azmi_oualid_site